 The spread of Coronavirus (Covid-19) pandemic has created an atmosphere of uncertainty and fear.
 The PRS Members’ Fund is here to reassure PRS members that we will continue to offer our services and support, wherever possible.

 Unfortunately, we are unable to compensate for any loss of earnings.

 The global Covid-19 situation has put a strain on all our daily lives, especially for those who work in the music industry and already have an uncertain income and career.
-We know from calls already being received that many PRS members are worried about the impact of the virus on their well-being and finances, especially having to self-isolate and take time off work.
+We know from calls already being received that many PRS members are worried about the impact of the virus on their well-being and finances, even after restrictions on live music events were lifted this summer.

 Below are some useful resources on how to stay informed with the latest updates as well as to how the Fund may be able to support you.

 To stay updated with the latest guidance from the Government follow the advice here.

 In order to prevent the spread of the Covid-19 observe the advice on the NHS website here.